 80 years of Royal Voluntary Service

-Founded in 1938 as the nation prepared for war, the Women’s Voluntary Services galvanised over a million women to volunteer to support on the home front.
+Founded in 1938 as the nation prepared for war, the Women’s Voluntary Services brought together over a million women to volunteer to support on the home front.

 From evacuating children to running air raid precautions, the ‘women in green’ were central to Britain’s defence and resilience.